valboz/RTModel/docs/Fitting.md

 With this code, we first perform the data pre-processing by `Reader`, we set the initial conditions by `InitCond` and finally launch the fit of the single-lens-single-source model from the first initial condition found in the file `InitCondPS.txt` (see [Initial conditions](InitCond.md)).
 Initial condition seeds in each `InitCondXX.txt` file are numbered starting from zero (e.g. `PS0011` would be the 12th initial condition).

 In the `/event001` directory you will see the following products appear:
 - A new subdirectory called `PreModels/` is created with a file `minchi.dat`.
-This file contains the value of the minimum chi square among all calculated preliminary models contained in the subdirectories within `PreModels/`.
+This file contains the value of the minimum chi square among all  preliminary models contained in the subdirectories within `PreModels/`.
-- In this subdirectory there will be a subsubdirectory called `PS0000/`, dedicated to the models resulting from this run of `LevMar`.
+- In the subdirectory `PreModels/` there will be a subsubdirectory called `PS0000/`, dedicated to the models resulting from this run of `LevMar`.
 - Inside `PS0000/` we will find some files numbered `0.txt`, `1.txt`, ... containing the preliminary models found by this run of `LevMar`.
 - There will also be files named `PS0000-stepchain0.txt`, `PS0000-stepchain1.txt` ... containing all steps of the Levenberg-Marquardt fit taken for each of the corresponding models.
-- Besides these, there will also be a file `nlc.dat` containing the numbers of models calculated so far and a file `tPS0000.dat` generated at the ecit of the `LevMar` module to mark the successful closure of the module.
+- Besides these, there will also be a file `nlc.dat` containing the numbers of models calculated so far and a file `tPS0000.dat` generated at the exit of the `LevMar` module to mark the successful closure of the module.

 After the execution of `LevMar`, you may call the `run()` function to complete the modeling run or continue with other calls to `LevMar()`, depending on your intentions.

 ## Launching all fits for a specific category

-The `LevMar()` function only launches one fit and will be rarely useful to a generic user.
+The `LevMar()` function only launches one fit and will be rarely useful to a generic user, except for checking or repeating a specific initial condition.
 More interesting is the `launch_fits()` function, that launches all fits for a specific model category:

 ```
 import RTModel